FloodRunner/FloodRunner/README.md

 ## Quickstart

-Once your FloodRunner instance is up and running you will be able to login and should be presented with a overview page like this:
+Once your FloodRunner instance is up and running you will be able to login and will be presented with an overview page like this:

 ![FloodRunner Empty Home Page](/resources/images/usage/empty_home_page.png)

-Click `Create Test` and schedule your Element test using the form:
+Click `Create Test` and create your browser test using the form:

 ![FloodRunner Creation Form](/resources/images/usage/creation_form.png)

-Your tests will display on the overview page showing their status (passing/failing), test schedule and last run date.
+Your tests will display on the overview page showing their status (passing/failing), test schedule, last run date and test type.

 ![FloodRunner Home Page](/resources/images/usage/home_page.png)